31 July, 2010

 Advertising Costs

-If you are auctioning your property you will almost certainly be asked to pay for the advertising costs – these can be substantial, anything from $1,000 for a modest house to much more than $10,000 for an expensive house.
-Agent's view advertising as an essential part of the marketing campaign.
-Many will argue that it is unwise to skimp on advertising because it is an innate part of whipping up interest prior to an auction.
-You should test this desire to spend your money on advertising by linking it with agency commission costs and other selling costs in any appointment discussion.
+If you are auctioning your property you will almost certainly be asked to pay for the advertising costs – these can be substantial, anything from $1,000 for a modest house to much more than $20,000 for an expensive house.
+Agent's view advertising as an essential part of the marketing campaign and many will argue that it is unwise to skimp on advertising because it is an innate part of generating interest prior to an auction sale.
+You should test this desire to "spend your money" on advertising by linking it with agency commission costs and other selling costs in any appointment discussion.

 You may also be asked to contribute to marketing costs if selling by private treaty – whether it is appropriate will depend on your particular circumstances – and again it should be considered as part of the total selling costs.